djourd1/ppgafr/content/home/talks.md

 active = true  # Activate this widget? true/false
 weight = 70  # Order that this section will appear.

-title = "Recent & Upcoming Talks"
+title = "Agenda"
-subtitle = ""
+subtitle = "Morning sessions"

 [content]
   # Page type to display.
 E.g. post, talk, or publication.
   page_type = "talk"

   # Choose how much pages you would like to display (0 = all pages)
-  count = 5
+  count = 10

   # Choose how many pages you would like to offset by
   offset = 0

   # Page order.
 Descending (desc) or ascending (asc) date.
-  order = "desc"
+  order = "asc"

   # Filter posts by a taxonomy term.
   [content.filters]